-under the merger agreement and gave the Crane group the required notice under the merger agreement to trigger their match right.
+On May 6th, after over a month of discussions with Apollo, the EGL special committee determined that Apollo's increased offer of \$43 per share was a superior proposal under the merger agreement and gave the Crane group the required notice under the merger agreement to trigger their match right.
 On May 12th, the last day of the match period, the Crane group offered \$45 per share, and an increased break-up fee of \$55 million (a strategy that was similarly used in Blackstone's battle for EOP described below).
 Apollo countered with an increased bid of \$46 the next day.
 Following the public announcement on May 17th (after the expiration of the Crane group's match right) by EGL that the special committee was recommending Apollo's \$46 offer, the Crane group made its last offer of \$46.25 and a \$30 million break-up fee.
 Apollo increased its offer to \$47.50 and, presumably confident that their bid would not be topped, proposed a \$20 million break-up fee.
-The Crane group declined to match and EGL accepted the Apollo offer.
+The Crane group declined to match and EGL accepted the doubt on the causality between the presence of a "go-shop" provision and the emergence of successful third party bids.

+Apollo offer.
 Unfortunately for the Crane group, EGL never agreed to the increased break-up fee and the Crane group had to settle for the original \$30 million break-up fee.

 As noted above, with the rise of the "go-shop" has come an increasing focus on creative approaches to dealing with break-up fees to potentially enhance the post-signing auction process.
-While historically an occasional deal would have had a two-tier break-up fee where the fee is less during the earlier period after signing (Delcor's acquisition of National Gypsum and L-3's 2004 acquisition of Titan (2% in the first 30 days and 3% thereafter) are historical examples and a very recent, very visible, example is Pfizer's acquisition of Wyeth (2.2% for first 30 days and up to 4% thereafter), now many of the LBO transactions that incorporate a "go-shop" also split the break-up fee to have a smaller fee (often by as much as 40-50%) during the "go-shop" period.
+While historically an occasional deal would have had a two-tier break-up fee where the fee is less during the earlier period after signing, Delcor's acquisition of National Gypsum and L-3's 2004 acquisition of Titan (2% in the first 30 days and 3% thereafter) are historical examples and a recent, very visible, example is Pfizer's acquisition of Wyeth (2.2% for first 30 days and up to 4% thereafter), now many of the transactions that incorporate a "go-shop" also split the break-up fee to have a smaller fee (often by as much as 40-50%) during the "go-shop" period.
 In HCA, for example, the fee was \$300 million inside the "go-shop" period and \$500 million thereafter.
-In TXU the fee is \$375 million inside the period and \$1 billion thereafter.
-In Laureate, there was a 2/1 ratio, and in Kerzner there is actually a 3/1 ratio.
-In Freescale, the ratio is 2/1, but the applicable lower fee period is only for the first 10 days of the "go-shop" window.
-In Catalina, the fee is a modest \$8.4 million inside the 45-day "go-shop" period (0.5%), and 50.6 million (3%) thereafter.
+In TXU the fee was \$375 million inside the period and \$1 billion thereafter.
+In Diedrich's original merger agreement with strategic acquirer Peet's, the fee was \$6.4 million inside the period and \$8.5 million thereafter.
+In Laureate, there was a 2/1 ratio, and in Kerzner there was actually a 3/1 ratio.
+In Freescale, the ratio was 2/1, but the applicable lower fee period was only for the first 10 days of the "go-shop" window.
+In Catalina, the fee was a modest \$8.4 million inside the 45-day "go-shop" period (0.5%), and 50.6 million (3%) thereafter.32